410-3 THE INTERVIEW

 410-3 E. SCHEDULING INTERVIEWS

 Interviews must be scheduled for applicants who cannot be interviewed on the day they submit an application.
-This means the DPA office must give the applicant a date and time for the interview appointment.
+This means the DPADivision of Public Assistance office must give the applicant a date and time for the interview appointment.
 The office must document the applicant was informed of their interview date and time by:

 The interview must be scheduled timely to ensure eligible households have an opportunity to participate within 30 days after the application is filed.